lucashorsman/Spotify-to-MP3-Downloader/README.md

 ## Usage

-Run the main script with the Spotify album links as command line arguments:
+Run the main script with either artist, album or playlist to enter respective modes.
+Then, enter the link to the item you desire.

 ```bash
 python sp2mp3.py link1 link2 link3 ...